-Impact of COVID on the Food and Beverage Sector
+Impact of COVID on the Food and Beverage Industry

 The Food & Beverage sector has been evolving.
 People have a little more income and a little less time.
 As a result, we have begun to have less time to prepare meals and have leaned more and more towards ready-cooked meals or eating out.
 We travelled to work, eating on the go, we ate in the canteen or city centre and maybe prepared a ‘ready meal’ in the evening.